radykov/facial-recognition-video-facenet/README.md

-1)Install all dependencies:
+# 1) Install all dependencies:
 pip install -r requirements.txt

-2) Download a pre-trained facenet model.
+# 2) Download a pre-trained facenet model.

 This part handles the face -> features conversion.
 I did not include it in the git repository as it is very large.